The rhythm of drumming is easy for our body, as is the rhythm of our mother's heartbeat.

 Drums and rhythm are not only entertaining hobbies or musical activities , but can also have a therapeutic effect . in music therapy to promote physical and mental health.

-Drums and rhythm are becoming increasingly popular with music therapists and therapy programs to promote healing.
-It can be incredibly therapeutic to connect us to our inner ourselves and at the same time represent a wonderful way to relax and revitalize our minds and body.
-According to current studies, physical relaxation accelerates, strengthens the immune system and promotes well -being*.
+Drumming and rhythm are becoming increasingly popular among music therapists and therapy programs as a way to promote healing.
+It can be incredibly therapeutic for connecting with our inner selves, as well as a wonderful way to relax and revitalize our minds and bodies.
+Recent studies have shown that drumming accelerates physical recovery, strengthens the immune system, and promotes a sense of well-being * .

 Studies have shown that drums are effective treatment for stress, fatigue and anxiety.
 It is also recommended as helpful for high blood pressure, asthma, chronic pain, arthritis, dementia and mental illnesses.
 It can also offer relief for migraines, cancer, multiple sclerosis, Alzheimer's, Parkinson's and after a stroke.
 Furthermore, it helps with paralysis, emotional disorders, ADHD patients, people with learning difficulties, a broad spectrum of physical disabilities, recent addicts, elderly, problematic adolescents and prisoners*.